avaframe/AvaFrame/docs/DFAnumerics.rst

 Lateral force
 ~~~~~~~~~~~~~~

-The SPH method is introduced when expressing the flow depth gradient for each
+The SPH method is introduced when expressing the flow thickness gradient for each
 particle as a weighted sum of its neighbors
 (:cite:`LiLi2010,Sa2007`).
 From now on the :math:`p` for particles in :math:`p_k` is dropped
 (same applies for :math:`p_l`).